stensonb/tpdata/README.markdown

 Valid paramters for token are the schema type (schema) and format (form).
 Visit http://help.theplatform.com for more information.

 ### Data Services
+A list of endpoints and valid objects are available at http://help.theplatform.com.
+Internally, they are listed in the services.rb file.

 In this example, we're going to build a query for the Media Data Service (MDS):
 ``` ruby
 media = ThePlatform::Data.mds